 Businesses in the UK lose roughly $80 billion in unrealized sales every year due to slow-loading websites, and one would imagine businesses in the USA likely lose even more.
 With that much potential revenue leakage, it won’t be surprising if more attention is paid to website speed over the next couple of years.

-How Do You Know if Your Website is Loading Slowly?
+How Do You Know if You Have Slow-Loading Websites?

 Web analytics tell us how fast is fast enough.
 Research shows that half of website visitors expect your page to load in under two seconds.